-Health and Human Services nominee Tom Price and Environmental Protection Agency nominee Scott Pruitt are expected to have heated hearings, while Education nominee Betsy DeVos faced tough questions from Senate Democrats.
+Donald Trump's choices to lead Health and Human Services, Tom Price, and the Environmental Protection Agency, Scott Pruitt, are expected to have heated hearings, and Education pick Betsy DeVos faced tough questions from Senate Democrats.

 Trump's Phone Call With Taiwanese President Causes Diplomatic Controversy